morganthomas/winning-arguments/winning-arguments.md

 TODO: summarize here?

-We have assembled a truly impressive series of qualifiers and disclaimers about the rules of classical logic, and we have not even gotten into any of the debates about what specific rules of logic are correct.
+We have assembled a truly impressive series of qualifiers and disclaimers about the rules of classical logic, and we have not yet scratched the surface of the debates about what specific rules of logic are correct.

 How correct are the rules of classical logic?
 Given the complexity of the rules themselves and the trouble that has been involved in describing them, this may appear to be a difficult question.
 It is.
 Let's get started.

 TODO